 Databases for human-virus interactions (and related data)

-During the last decade numerous protein interaction interfaces between human viruses and their host cells have been more thoroughly investigated.
+During the last decade numerous protein interactions between human viruses and their host cells have been more thoroughly investigated.
 Mostly, such efforts focused on Hepatitis C virus (6-9), Human Immunodeficiency Virus (10, 11), Influenza A virus (12), Herpesviruses (13) and others, including Epstein-Barr (14, 15) and Dengue (16) and numerous other ones (17).
 As a consequence, many different databases have been designed to capture the abundance of such interactions (Table 3).
 Currently, a number of Web-based resources aim to integrate pathogen–host molecular interactions and related data available in the literature.
 Some of them specialize on only one specific pathogen species such as HCVpro (18) and HIV-1 Human Interaction Database at NCBI (19).
 The resources based on a wider range of human specific viruses are VirHostNet (20), VirusMentha (21), PHIDIAS (22), HPIDB (23), and PHISTO (24) that include interactions between human host and different viral and other pathogen proteins.

 In particular, HCVPro (HCV interaction database) is dedicated to only HCV, cataloging the characterized protein interactions for intraviral and virus–human systems.
 Additionally, it includes information on the structure and functions of HCV proteins (18).
 The HIV-1 Human Protein Interaction Database HIV-1DB at the NCBI includes the interactions between HIV-1 and human proteins (19).
 Of the over 17,000 HIV-1 – human PPIs reported in HIV-1db as of August, 2017, fewer than 7,000 are direct physical interactions.
 Many interactions are indirect, e.g. genetic interactions or inferred from mutagenesis experiments.
 While clear physiological relevance is provided for some PPIs, for others the description is more vague.
 While NCBI’s HIV-1DB is an invaluable resource for HIV-1 researchers, it can be difficult to “mine” physical PPIs confidently without manual inspection or natural language processing.
 Therefore, HIV-1DB was omitted from some analyses in this review.
 In turn, databases were developed specifically for virus host protein interactions such as VirHostNet (20), VirusMentha (21) and HPIDB (23).
-VirHostNet (Virus–Host Network) is one of the earliest PHI resources specialized in the management and analysis of integrated virus–virus, virus–human host, and human host–host protein interaction networks coupled to their functional annotations.
+VirHostNet (Virus–Host Network) is one of the earliest pathogen-host interaction (PHI) resources specialized in the management and analysis of integrated virus–virus, virus–human host, and human host–host protein interaction networks coupled to their functional annotations.
 The recently developed tool, VirusMentha is another virus-virus and virus–host protein interaction resource and the most comprehensive viral PHI data source without limitation with respect to virus species or host organisms.
 Apart from viruses, HPIDB (Host–Pathogen Interaction Database) captures protein interaction data between many different pathogens and hosts.
 Finally, web-based PHI databases comprising all pathogen types with known interactions are PHIDIAS (24) and PHISTO (24).
 PHIDIAS (Pathogen–Host Interaction Data Integration and Analysis System) stores data on genome sequences, conserved domains, and gene expression data related to PHIs.
 In addition to data storage, PHIDIAS offers the analysis of these data.
 PHISTO (Pathogen-Host Interaction Search Tool) is a comprehensive PHI database including data of all pathogenic microorganisms for which experimental protein interactions with human are available.
 Mostly, human host-virus protein interaction data in the above PHI databases are integrated mainly from other PPI databases using automatic integration tools such as PSICQUIC (25) and by manual literature curation.
 While the previously mentioned databases focus on host-virus interactions commonly used protein-protein databases collect interactions between human host and virus proteins as well, including databases such as BIND (26), BioGrid (27), DIP (28), HPRD (29), IntAct (30), iRefIndex (31), MINT (31) and Reactome (32).